Avivbens/alfred-text-transformer/README.md

 Use your customized Alfred keyword to activate each command.

+You can hold down the `cmd` key to preview the output before copying it.

 ### Translate 🈯

 Enter the language code (e.g., "en" for English) followed by the text to be translated, like "en Hello, how are you?"